 I’m originally from Virginia, but these days I live in Birmingham, AL. I have an almost-three-year-old, Nathan, who keeps me on my toes (and three silly kitties who do the same).
 It’s true what they say: children do make you see the world in a whole new way.

-I’m a tea drinker (mostly decaf), I love reading fiction (please share your favorites), I walk the line between introvert and extrovert, and I’m always interested in a conversation about personality types, emotional wellness, and pretty much anything you find fascinating.
+I’m a tea drinker (mostly decaf), I love reading fiction (please share your favorites), I walk the line between introvert and extrovert, and I’m always interested in a conversation about personality types, neuroplasticity, and pretty much anything you find fascinating.

 A note about accessibility